Tom Farley Bio

 In 2019 Tom was nominated for three awards by ISSA: The International Singer-Songwriters Association:

 Mixing and Sound Engineer of the Year

 His 30 years of public school teaching were all in the Chesapeake Public Schools system.
-He taught Honors World History, World History, U.S. History, Honors U.S. History, AP U.S. History, English, Creative Writing, and Current Issues at Indian River Junior High (1975-1991), Indian River High School (1973-1974; 1991-1996), and Hickory High School (1996-2004).
+He taught Honors World History, World History, U.S. History, Honors U.S. History, AP U.S. History, English 10 and 11, Creative Writing, and Current Issues at Indian River Junior High (1975-1991), Indian River High School (1973-1974; 1991-1996), and Hickory High School (1996-2004).
 He was the first Social Studies Department Chair at Hickory High School, won Teacher of the Year at IRJHS (1988), DAR History Teacher of the Year (2003), and has always been a leader in promoting and implementing technology in the classroom.
-The Special Education internet software - "EasyIEP" - (currently owned by PCG, Inc.) - was developed and built by Soft Pubs, Inc...a company created and staffed by Tom and his brother, Willard W. Farley, Jr. It is the top special education software being sold in the United States today.
+The Special Education internet software - "EasyIEP" - (currently owned by PCG, Inc.) - was developed and built by Soft Pubs, Inc...a company created and staffed by Tom and his brother, Willard W. Farley, Jr. It is the top special education internet database software being sold in the United States today.

 As co-founder and former President of Soft Pubs, Inc., he has been responsible for contributing to the design, help section development, and training development for all Soft Pubs’ products including Easy IEP, Laser Director, The Student Assistant for U.S. History, and The U.S. History Primary Source Documents Collection.